NC State rolling, West Virginia reeling entering matchup

 MORGANTOWN, W.Va.
 (AP) — Matthew McKay has handled himself well since replacing Ryan Finley as North Carolina State’s quarterback.
-Now the sophomore gets will find out what it’s like to start on the road.
+Now the sophomore will find out what it’s like to start on the road.

-The Wolfpack (2-0) have outscored opponents by a combined 75-6 and travel Saturday to face West Virginia, which might have been a formidable opponent a year ago had the teams’ matchup not been canceled by Hurricane Florence in Raleigh, North Carolina.
+The Wolfpack (2-0) have outscored opponents by a combined 75-6 and travel Saturday to face West Virginia, which might have been a formidable opponent a year ago had the matchup not been canceled by Hurricane Florence in Raleigh, North Carolina.
 This year, the Mountaineers (1-1) are struggling especially on offense.

 McKay isn’t.
 He’s completing 66 percent of his passes and has yet to throw an interception.